aman3197/EntryManagementSoftware/README.md

-5.SMS recieved by the host when visitor Check-in
+5. SMS recieved by the host when visitor Check-in